uber/baseweb/packages/eslint-plugin-baseui/README.md

 ## Contributing

 To publish new versions of this package all you need to do is release a new version of `baseui`.
 Our deploy script will publish a new version of the eslint plugin which matches the new version of `baseui`.
-Note, this also means every version of `baseui` will publish a cooresponding version of `eslint-plugin-baseui`, even if there are no changes to the package.
+Note, this also means every version of `baseui` will publish a corresponding version of `eslint-plugin-baseui`, even if there are no changes to the package.

 ## License